Do You Have Personal Injury Questions After an Accident?

 - Questions: Much like going to the doctor, it can help you to better understand your situation by preparing a list of questions.
 For example, if you have been in a car accident, you might have questions about what parties could be at fault for your accident.
 It may be that improper municipal signage contributed to your injury.

 - Note Taking Material: Make sure you make notes, however you prefer to.
 A phone, tablet or traditional pen and paper are great to write down questions, comments and other notes that may come up during your meeting.

 - Supporting Documents: Locate and bring any documents that are relevant to your case.
 For example, if you have been in a car accident, bring any police reports and photographs.
 Additionally, if you have been injured, provide any relevant medical records from your doctor’s visits.

 What If My Medical Insurance Pays All of My Medical Bills?

 You might be worried if you have a case if your insurer pays all of your medical costs.
 Fortunately, you do have options available.
 Depending on the circumstances, you may be able to file a claim for pain and suffering damages.
 Furthermore, even if your insurance pays your medical bills, the other party can still be held responsible for them.

 How Do I Contact a Personal Injury Lawyer?

 Do you have further questions about a personal injury claim?
-At Barnett, Bennett, & Scott LLP Law Firm, our personal injury attorneys have represented people throughout Solano County.
+At Wells, Call, Clark, Bennett, & Clawson, our personal injury attorneys have represented people throughout Solano County.
 We represent injured people and their families in personal injury claims.
 We handle a wide range of injury claims including: car accidents, bicycle accidents, catastrophic personal injuries, product defects, nursing home negligence and elder abuse, construction site accidents, slip and fall injuries, workplace accidents and wrongful death.